anonymcode/cikm2022/README.md

   - svd_grid
   - svdN_grid

-**Important note**: as the multilinear rank values for the LA-SATF model depend on the dataset you'll need to adjust the grid configuration file at `grids/lsatf_grid.py` accordingly.
-By default, the provided configuration is suitable for all all datasets except `ML-1M`.
-For the ML-1M dataset you have to provide the `lsatf_grid_ml1m` option to the `--grid_config=` argument.
+**Important note**: as the multilinear rank values and the attention window size for the LA-SATF model depend on the dataset, you'll need to adjust the grid configuration file at settings accordingly.
+By default, the grid configuration provided in `lsatf_grid` is suitable for all datasets except `ML-1M`.
+For the ML-1M dataset, you have to provide the `lsatf_grid_ml1m` option to the `--grid_config=` argument.

 You can also specify your onw grid-search config files and place them into the `grids` folder.
 Or, alternatively, modify the default ones listed above.